Cheryl McKenzie

-Cheryl McKenzie is a Canadian broadcast journalist and the Director of News and Current Affairs for the APTN National News.
+Cheryl McKenzie is a Canadian broadcast journalist and the Executive Director of News and Current Affairs for the APTN National News.
 She is of Anishinabek and Cree descent.
 She is best known as the host of the Aboriginal People's Television Network's half-hour nightly news show APTN National News, and the talk Show InFocus.

 Early life

 Both McKenzie's parents are residential school survivors.

 They are from the Hollow Water First Nation and Peguis First Nation in Manitoba.

 Cheryl McKenzie grew up in Winnipeg, but frequently visited family on her parents' reserves.

 Cheryl's first career was as a chef.
 She worked in Winnipeg's number one–ranked restaurant, Amici, when she was still a teenager, aged 19.
 The grueling work schedule proved difficult after Cheryl became a single mother, and so she returned to school at the University of Winnipeg.

 McKenzie enrolled initially in political science but was frustrated that the course excluded Indigenous peoples.
 She switched her major and graduated with a degree in philosophy in 1998.